LucDuponcheelAtGitHub/mathProblems/README.md

 ## Alice splits the bill not too generously with Bob

-My twin brother published this puzzle on [PuzzlingStackExchange](https://puzzling.stackexchange.com/questions/128395/alice-splits-the-bill-not-too-generously-with-bob).
+My twin brother published this interesting puzzle on [PuzzlingStackExchange](https://puzzling.stackexchange.com/questions/128395/alice-splits-the-bill-not-too-generously-with-bob).

-I found it challenging use to `forever` (in fact just the standard `iterate` bu I added it for clarity) to build a lazy infinite *puzzle triangle* similar to the well known *pascal triangle*.
+I found it challenging use to `forever` (in fact just the standard `iterate` but I added it for clarity) to build a lazy infinite *puzzle triangle* similar to the well known *pascal triangle*.

 for example, similar to the pascal triangle